Dawei-Chen-Math/Dawei-Chen-Math.github.io/README.md

 张诗卓（MSRI/晨兴数学中心）
 题目: Recent advances on categorical Torelli problems
 摘要: Let X be a Fano variety(not necessarily smooth) and denote the non-trivial semi-orthogonal component by \Ku(X), known as the Kuznetsov component.
 The categorical Torelli problem asks if \Ku(X) determines the isomorphism class of X. I will briefly talk about the history of this topic, including the known results and popular strategies to prove these results(Hodge theoretic, moduli space theoretic and Chow theoretic).
 Then, I will survey the recent advances for (weighted) hypersurfaces, a cubic threefold with a geometric involution, del Pezzo threefold of Picard rank one, and a class of nodal prime Fano threefolds.
 Meanwhile, I will talk about some new approaches to solving these problems.
 If time permits, I will also speak about categorical Torelli problems for a class of index one prime Fano threefold as the double cover of del Pezzo threefolds.
 This talk is based on a series of works with Xun Lin, Zhiyu Liu, Soheyla Feyzbakhsh, Jorgen Renneomo, Xianyu Hu, Sabastian-Casalaina Martin, and Zheng Zhang.

+余讯（天津大学）
+题目: Automorphism groups of smooth hypersurfaces
+摘要: In this talk, I will discuss some recent results about classifying automorphism groups of smooth hypersurfaces in the projective space.
+This talk is based on joint works with Keiji Oguiso, Li Wei, Song Yang, and Zigang Zhu.

+胡智（南京理工大学）
+题目: Parabolic moduli space in nonabelian hodge theory
+摘要: In this talk，we discuss parabolic objects in non-abelian Hodge theory and their moduli spaces.

 阮勇斌（浙江大学）
 题目: 待定